A look at how provinces plan to emerge from COVID-19 shutdown

 Short-term rentals including lodges, cabins, cottages, homes and condominiums were allowed to resume operations on June 5.

 Backcountry campers returned to provincial parks June 1 with certain stipulations.
 No more than five people can occupy a single campsite, unless they live in the same household.
-Provincial parks will also expand permission for picnics and off-leash pet areas.
+Provincial parks also expanded permission for picnics and off-leash pet areas.

-Premier Doug Ford earlier announced that Ontario schools would remain closed for the rest of the school year.

 ---